adamrgolf/Garlium-Mario-Coin-Sound/README.md

 todo
-	-include unconfirmed balances, right now sound only plays once a new balance starts being confirmed done todo
+	-include unconfirmed balances, right now sound only plays once a new balance starts being confirmed -Automatically get garlium exe file name instead of it needing to be Garlium.exe or if different then specified in the .ahk code done todo
 	-save settings to file
 ```

 Tested on Win7x64 by me & Win10Pro by Corrupttothegnomes (Thanks!!)

-If you'd like to donate to me as a way to say thanks, you can send GRLC to GbtNMFaZtiWMahhvuc8A8qttSEJamUJs39
+If you'd like to donate to me as a way to say thanks, you can send GRLC to:
+##GbtNMFaZtiWMahhvuc8A8qttSEJamUJs39

 Thanks!!